buildit/twig-infrastructure/README.md

 ECS console.
 To update to the latest set of AMIs, run the `./cloudformation/scripts/ecs-optimized-ami.sh` script and copy the results into the `compute-ecs/main.yaml` template's `AWSRegionToAMI` mapping.

+### Debugging and/or Database Maintenance
+Rarely, it might be necessary to access EC2 internals to either debug

 ### Scaling
 There are a few scaling "knobs" that can be twisted in running stacks, using CloudFormation console.